javiermarinros/wp-php/Readme.md

 A Wordpress XML-RPC API library written in PHP

-See *test.php* to see a example about how to use the library.
+See *example.php* to see a example about how to use the library.